Home insemination in the United States: step-by-step, timing, safety, and U.S. legal basics

 6. Rest quietly for 20–30 minutes.

-Handle the sample gently, avoid cold packs or hot pads, and aim to use it within about 30 minutes of collection, no later than around 60 minutes.
+Handle the sample gently, avoid cold packs or heat, and aim to use it within about 30 minutes of collection — no later than ~60 minutes in normal room conditions.
 These practical windows align with good laboratory practice in the WHO manual: WHO Laboratory Manual 2021.

 Needle-free syringe, sterile cup, disposable gloves and LH strips arranged for home insemination

-Clean, simple, on-time: sterile single-use supplies and precise timing matter most.s
+Clean, simple, on-time: sterile single-use supplies and precise timing matter most.

 Practical timing tips